AjeetK/colormycode/README.md

-# hilite.me
+# colormycode

-[hilite.me](http://hilite.me/) is a small webapp that converts your code snippets into pretty-printed HTML format, easily embeddable into blog posts and websites.
+[colormycode](http://colormycode.herokuapp.com/) is a small webapp (fork of hilite.me) that converts your code snippets into pretty-printed HTML format, easily embeddable into blog posts and websites.